PrasanaVenkateshS/CabApp-Blockchain/README.md

 Running Application.
 1. Open the terminal and change the directory appropriate folder.
 2. Do "yarn install" to install the required packages.
-3."yarn start" to keep the application running.
+3. "yarn start" to keep the application running.